smailenn/TestSystemDrivetrain/readme.txt

 The Python program is run directly on the Raspberry Pi and you can hook up a monitor and mouse and run it directly or run it headless using VSC to ssh shell into Raspberry Pi 4 B headless to interact and run code

+# Using VSC to ssh shell into Raspberry Pi 4 B headless to interact and run code
+# ssh 192.168.1.134 ip of Raspberry Pi
+# typical is mailman@SeanPi.local
+# Password currently:  MRP!

 The Arduino is hooked up to the Raspberry Pi via a serial connection / USB You do not need to interact with the Arduino unless the code needs to be updated If you do need to update the code it runs the "Arduino_Motor_2_Control" and you must directly connect to the controlboard via USB and typically Arduino IDE to program